hartmast/Constsem_Helsinki/index.md

 - 17 participants had to be excluded (16 did not move the slider, 1 did not state German as their native language)

 - analysis using mixed-effects modeling

 ---

+## Experimental study: Results

+- data were log-transformed and *z*-scored

+---